 Your desire to serve others is a big part of your life.
 Maybe you’ve seen the need for one-on-one discussion with someone who is hurting, or you’ve had a positive experience with a counselor yourself.
-Whatever the reason is you’ve decided to enter the counseling field, you’ve chosen a worthy path.
+Whatever the reason is you’ve decided to pursue a counseling degree, you’ve chosen a worthy path.
 At Wayne State, you’ll develop your human interaction skills and a broad foundation rooted in psychology and sociology.
-With your degree in human service counseling, you’ll be prepared to do your best in helping others cope with certain situations and even help them better understand what is happening in their lives.
+With your human service counseling degree, you’ll be prepared to do your best in helping others cope with certain situations and even help them better understand what is happening in their lives.

 Percent of recent WSC graduates employed or in graduate school

 based on the most recent graduate survey

 Degrees offered: B.A., B.S.

 For major: 56

 General education: 30